PoojaJhobalia/PoojaJhobalia/README.md

 - 👋 Hi, I’m @PoojaJhobalia
-- 👀 I’m currently learning SQL, python and Data Visualization (Transitioning from Finance to Tech!)
+- 👀 I’m currently learning SQL, R, python and Data Visualization (Transitioning from Finance to Tech!)
 - 🌱 Like simplifying Data
 - 💞️ I’m looking to collaborate on any code using SQL/python
 - 📫 Reach me on slack @jhobalia.pooja !